-AN-X captures the drop hold time for a drop and adds a line immediately after the drop definition that consists of the keyword HoldTime, an equals sign, and the value.
+To set the drop hold time for a drop, add a line immediately after the drop definition that consists of the keyword HoldTime, an equals sign, and the value.
+There should be no spaces before or after the equals sign.

-'''

-Drop=1,

-HoldTime=3
+Example: Drop=1, HoldTime=3

-'''